-Given the results of the claims process referred to above and taking into account that the reassessment periods for the large majority of the input tax credit claims covered by the indemnity in favour of Air Canada have expired, the Liquidator announced on April 28, 2015 that it intends to seek Court approval for a distribution to shareholders of ACE in the aggregate amount of \$115 million.
-The Court hearing is scheduled for May 8, 2015.
+Given that the last reassessment period for the input tax credit claims covered by the indemnity in favour of Air Canada expired at the beginning of 2016, the Liquidator announced on April 29, 2016 that it intends to seek Court approval for a distribution to shareholders of ACE in the aggregate amount of \$12 million.
+The Court hearing is scheduled for June 1, 2016.
 Any distribution to shareholders is subject to Court approval and there is no certainty as to the amount or timing of such distribution.
-The record date and payment date for such a distribution would be announced upon receipt of approval from the Court.
-See "Caution Regarding Forward-Looking Information".
+The record date and payment date for such a distribution would be announced upon receipt of approval from the Court and such dates are expected to be in June 2016.